JakubKorytko/file-manager/README.md

   - Arguments:
     - `path` - the path to the file or directory you want to copy
     - `destination` - the path to the destination directory

+#### Reserved commands

+The following commands are reserved and you cannot create a command with the same name, although they do not have their own classes and are not listed in the [fm_config.json](./fm_config.json) file:

+- `exit` - exit the application
+  - Aliases: none
+  - Arguments:
+    - none

+- `___test_command_class` - a command used for testing purposes
+  - **It can't be used in the application**

 ## Extending the app